International Paper

 1. Sustainable forestry policy or commitment for all its operations?

-The company has a Code of Conduct, Environment Health Safety and Sustainability Policy, Human Rights Statement, and Climate Change Statement which covers various dimensions of social and environmental issues.
+The company has a Code of Conduct, Environmental Health Safety and Sustainability Policy, Human Rights Statement, and Climate Change Statement that cover various dimensions of social and environmental issues.

 2. Sustainable forestry policy or commitment applies to all suppliers?